-In this study we expand the approach introduced in \cite{voukelatou2020estimating}.
+In this paper, we expand our previous study \cite{voukelatou2020estimating}.
+In particular, in the current study we produce GPI estimates from 1-month-ahead up to 6-months-ahead.
+Additionally, we conduct the analysis using additional machine learning models, for a total of six.
+Moreover, we apply explainability techniques to analyze in-depth the behavior of high performance models, and we also provide explanations on medium and low performance models.
+Last, we include in our analysis 12 more recent data points, i.e., from April 2019 to March 2020.

 Our results demonstrate that GDELT variables are a good proxy for measuring GPI at a monthly level.
-Particularly, we show that news media attention from GDELT can capture GPI from 1-month-ahead up to 6-months-ahead.
-In addition, we apply the SHAP (SHapley Additive exPlanation) methodology to identify the most important variables.
-Through the important variables analysis we highlight each country's profile and we identify and explain the events that drive the errors in the predictions.
+In particular, our models exploit the information from GDELT to provide GPI predictions from 1-month-ahead up to 6-months-ahead.
+We perform our analysis for all countries around the world.
+There are country models that show high performance, such as the United Kingdom and Yemen, countries that show medium performance, such as Chile and Libya, and others that show low performance, such as Estonia and Cyprus.
+The reasons for the low model's performance could be various, such as the under-representation or over-representation of some countries through the GDELT news \cite{kwak2014first}.